PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 * Be honest.
 I'd much rather be told "I don't know" or "I'd need to look it up or research it" vs several minutes of obvious B.S.

 Dress well, but know what is appropriate.
-* It doesn't hurt to dress professionally.
-If you know the company/culture then attempt to fit in.
+* It doesn't hurt to dress professionally, however, if you know the company/culture you can dress to fit in.
 * Engineering: My daily "uniform": nice jeans, button up, matching shoes/belt.
 However, software tends to be pretty casual and I could get away with a t-shirt and sneakers.
 * Finance, Defense: Business professional for the interview and company events.
 Business casual when showing up for work.
 * Laid back startup: Jeans and polo or a t-shirt.
 Wearing a suit shows you don't understand the company culture.
-* Medical: Business professional. skirt/slacks and nice blouse. a-line dress. business suit.
-Need to come across as professional and as a leader for interaction with patients, nurses, medical assistants, etc.
+* Medical: Business professional.
+Skirt/slacks and nice blouse.
+A-line dress.
+Business suit.
+You need to come across as professional and as a leader for interaction with patients, nurses, medical assistants, etc.